Do you want your photo to be published here? Contact sales@staypoland.com.

 Rymanow

 Rymanow is situated in the south of Poland, close to Krosno.
 The town is not in any way tourist oriented, despite its several interesting sights and its location in a hilly area ideal for outdoor pursuits.
 Most visitors come from Rymanow-Zdroj; a well-known spa located just 4 km away.
-Those who visit include Jews searching for traces of the Jewish presence in Rymanow prior to the Second World War genocide.
+Those who visit include searching for traces of the Jewish presence in Rymanow prior to the Second World War genocide.

 Rymanow TOURISM